MMK21Hub/Capitalisation-Fixes/README.md

 ### Other projects

 If there's a project I've missed out that fixes a bug in Minecraft (without changing intended features or adding content), please let me know through an issue or a pull request!

+## AI usage statement

+I have not used any AI tools or completions when creating the [build tool](./build-tool/).

+I have used GitHub Copilot's inline code completions to help create the [web UI](./web-ui/).